MarcKloter/zkStrata/README.md

   <tr>
     <th rowspan="2">Comparison</th>
     <th>Description</th>
-    <td>Signals that the first number is less than the second number.</td>
+    <td>Claims that the first number is less or greater than the second number.</td>
   </tr>
   <tr>
     <th>Syntax</th>